Lent: Associated customs

-Self-reflection, simplicity, and sincerity (honesty) are emphasised during the Lenten season.

 Pre-Lenten observances

-Shrovetide

-During the season of Shrovetide, it is customary for Christians to ponder what Lenten sacrifices they will make for Lent.
-Another hallmark of Shrovetide is the opportunity for a last round of merrymaking associated with Carnival and Fastelavn before the start of the somber Lenten season.
-The traditions of carrying Shrovetide rods and consuming Shrovetide buns after attending church is celebrated.
+During pre-Lent, it is customary for Christians to ponder what Lenten sacrifices they will make for Lent.

+The pre-Lenten period concludes with the opportunity for a last round of merrymaking, known as Carnival, Shrovetide, or Fastelavn, before the start of the sombre Lenten season.
+The traditions of carrying Shrovetide rods and consuming Shrovetide buns after attending church are celebrated.